 Validation Execution.
 The cross validation unfolds as follows.
 We take Advogato's web of trust.
 We mask one trust relationship and then predict the relationship's rating in four different ways.
-We repeat this on 4000 relationships chosen at random.
+We repeat this on all relationships.
 In doing this, we measure the predictive accuracy, i.e., the fraction of correct predictions.

-The four ways of predicting the rating of a masked relationship $A \rightarrow B$ that we have compared are: naive prediction (random guess); median of ratings about B; direct trust propagation (as described in Section 2.2); and our algorithm.
+The four ways of predicting the rating of a masked relationship $A \to B$ that we have compared are: naive prediction (random guess); median of ratings about B; direct trust propagation (as described in Section 2.2); and our algorithm.
+Since we cannot assume complete knowledge in mobile settings, we consider that our algorithm does not know the whole web of trust, but predicts $A \to B$ on input of only the ratings known by A (as described in Section 3.2).
+Instead, we allow distributed trust propagation to know all paths (and corresponding ratings) between A and B because it is the only way it can be carried out.

 Our propagation algorithm has five parameters.
 We tune each parameter in the range shown in Table 1.
 This leads to 1250 possible combinations.
 For each combination, we compute the predictive accuracy.
-We then choose the optimal parameters that correspond to the combination for which the accuracy is highest.